abishara/athena_meta/README.rst

 Athena
 --------

-Athena is a read cloud assembler for metagnomes.
+Athena is a read cloud assembler for metagenomes.

 Installation